 Lake Victoria

-It is considered as one of the Great Lakes in African that is situated in Kenya.
+Lake Victoria is reconsidered as one of the Great Lakes in Africa, and it is found in Kenya.
 This lake was named for Queen Victoria of the United Kingdom.
-With a surface measurement of 68,800 square kilometers, this lake is the biggest lake in Africa by its measurement, as well as Lake Victoria, which is the biggest tropical lake all over the world.
-Furthermore, this lake is also the second biggest freshwater lake worldwide because of its surface area.
-Also, when it comes to its volume, Lake Victoria is the eighth biggest continental lake globally as it consists of almost 2,750 cubic kilometers of water.
+With a surface measurement of 68,800 square kilometers, this lake is the biggest lake in Africa as well as the biggest tropical lake in the world.

 Nairobi National Park